 As we reach the mid-point of summer, it is time to start planning ahead and planting seeds for fall vegetable crops like cauliflower, broccoli, lettuce, cabbage, kale, carrots and brussels sprouts.
 With lower levels of light, more consistent moisture, and the occasional light frost, cool weather crops can excel well into the waning days of fall.
 With some careful planning, you can keep your garden productive well into fall and even winter.
-At Fort Collins Nursery we have a number of great seed varieties from great companies like Botanical Interests, Baker Creek Heirloom Seed Co., Renee’s Garden Seed, Seed Savers Exchange and Territorial Seed Co.
+At Fort Collins Nursery we have a number of great seed varieties from great companies like Botanical Interests, Baker Creek Heirloom Seed Co., Renee’s Garden Seed, and Seed Savers Exchange.
 Before you get started it is important to know the following information:

 Average First Frost